ansys/pyansys-dev-guide/doc/source/content-writing/content-contrib-setup/content-dev-environment.rst

     Notepad\+\+ is also handy if you want to open one file in it to visually compare it to another file that you have open in Visual Studio Code.

-Install Sphinx and the Ansys Sphinx theme
+Install Sphinx and the Ansys Sphinx Theme
 -----------------------------------------
 `Sphinx <Sphinx_>`_, which uses reStructuredText as its default plaintext markup language, is a tool for generating documentation.
 While designed primarily for generating documentation for Python projects, it can be used for generating documentation for other programming languages and projects.

-The `Ansys Sphinx theme <Ansys_Sphinx_theme_repo_>`_ is an Ansys-branded extension of the popular `PyData Sphinx theme <PyData_Sphinx_theme_>`_.
+The `Ansys Sphinx Theme <Ansys_Sphinx_theme_repo_>`_ is an Ansys-branded extension of the popular `PyData Sphinx Theme <PyData_Sphinx_theme_>`_.
 It is used along with Sphinx to assemble PyAnsys documentation from a project's RST files and the docstrings in its PY files.

-Install both Sphinx and the Ansys Sphinx theme so that you can build PyAnsys documentation
+Install both Sphinx and the Ansys Sphinx Theme so that you can build PyAnsys documentation
 locally:

 #.
 If the Ansys Python Manager and **Administrator** window are not still